 Many parents also have the attitude that educating girls is a waste of time and money, because they will eventually be married off and their education would therefore only benefit their husbands and the families they marry into.
 Money spent on the girls education would thus be considered lost to the girls' family.
-Girls are also considered a risk to educate because they were likely to get pregnant or married and drop out of school and any money spent on their education would therefore be wasted FAWE (2000)
+FAWE (2000)